Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

 colour-coded modes,.; psychopriming
-rrgg00; until proven otherwise, but cfg for the darwin award human ui/ux is so slow reaction speeds; just read files from drive to ram as the refresh rate of the gui, for optimised concurrent access, where every"-thing"s a file; `mv file` is flossed #titw
+rrgg00; until proven otherwise, but cfg for the darwin award human ui/ux is so slow reaction speeds; just read files from drive to ram as the refresh rate of the gui, for optimised concurrent access, where every"-thing"s a file; `mv file` is flossed #titw i'm only supporting open hardware in the license; starting c̄(wow; what the fuck did github just do? n-list?..) olimex diy laptop; so twist my s/hex86_64/arm/, until they, or others improve, or their arm tastes better than pi, or it's just their distro, risv-v beagle v,..

 the hardware will be a /(vegan|fruitaryan|holowave projection|real|..) (glues|plant-based (recyclable|biodegradable|..)-plastic|programmable matter|..)/ ma(gi)cbook